vpon-sdk/vpon-sdk.github.io/ios/ios-integration-guide.en.md

 ![IOS-add-file_vpadn.png]
 2. Choose `libAdOn.a`, `VpadnBanner.h` and `VpadnInterstitial.h` in SDK
 ![IOS-add-lib&header_vpadn]

-3. The SDK library references the following iOS development frameworks which may not be part of your project: (You do not have to include AddressBook and AddressBookUI if you use the version of SDK 4.2.8
-) <br  >
+## Add Framework
+The SDK library references the a few iOS development frameworks.
+You can add these frameworks in two alternatives, adding all frameworks one by one, or adding vpon all-in-1 framework.  <br  >

+1.Add all the following frameworks.
 `AdSupport`, <br>
 `AssetsLibrary`, <br>
 `AudioToolbox`, <br>